tvoutsos19/msm-queries/README.md

 We have two new visual development tools that we can visit, in addition to `/git`:

- - `/rails/info`
- - `/rails/db`

-Check them out!
+ - `/rails/info`: shows all visitable routes in the applications
+ - `/rails/db`: shows a visual interface for the database

 ## Our database

-In this project, I've already created our database and four tables: the familiar directors, movies, characters, and actors.
+If you visit `/rails/db`, you'll see that in this project, I've already created our database and added four tables: the familiar directors, movies, characters, and actors.
+(In future projects, you'll learn how to add your own tables with whatever columns you want; it's just one command-line command per table.)

-You can see them visually at `/rails/db`.

 ### SQL